BREAKING: Newark Archdiocese Permanently Closing 10 Schools In Three Counties

 “This is a crucial time for the sustainability and success of our Catholic schools.
 They continue to be a priority for the Archdiocese of Newark," the cardinal added.
 "However, the Archdiocese could not ignore the dual threats of declining enrollment and rapidly increased subsidies that were necessary to sustain every school.”

-“We recognize that this is an incredibly sad time for our school communities, especially during this pandemic crisis,” said Barbara Dolan, Acting Superintendent of Schools for the Archdiocese of Newark.
-“Every effort will be made to find a Catholic school for those families interested in continuing to provide a Catholic education for their children in the next academic year.”
+“We recognize that this is an incredibly sad time for our school communities, especially during this pandemic crisis,” said Barbara Dolan, the archdiocese's acting schools superintendent.
+“Every effort will be made to find a Catholic school for those families interested in continuing to provide a Catholic education for their children in the next academic year.

+“By consolidating into fewer schools, we make each school stronger and more viable, and help ensure that our mission will be sustained,” Dolan added.

 READ MORE: Archdiocese of Newark announces consolidation of school community and closure of 10 Catholic schools